apollo

 • Login

-FLUDROCORTISONE belongs to a class of medications called 'Corticosteroids' prescribed for Addison's disease.
-FLUDROCORTISONE is primarily used for treating salt-losing diseases.
+FLUDROCORTISONE is used to treat salt-losing diseases.
 FLUDROCORTISONE is a human-made form of glucocorticoid, a natural substance made by the body.
-Corticosteroids are naturally found in our body and intake of FLUDROCORTISONE boost our body with an extra corticosteroid to treat low glucocorticoid levels caused by the adrenal gland (Addison's disease).
+Corticosteroids are naturally found in our body, and intake of FLUDROCORTISONE boosts our body with an extra corticosteroid to treat low glucocorticoid levels caused by the adrenal gland (Addison's disease).
 Addison's disease is a chronic disease that happens when the adrenal cortex is damaged and does not remain able to produce steroid hormones cortisol and aldosterone.
-Both of these hormones are responsible for managing stress, regulating sodium and potassium levels in the body.
+Both of these hormones are responsible for managing stress, and regulating sodium and potassium levels in the body.

-FLUDROCORTISONE consists of 'Fludrocortisone' that comes into the category of Glucocorticoids.
+FLUDROCORTISONE consists of 'Fludrocortisone', which comes into the category of glucocorticoids.
 It works by controlling the amount of sodium and fluids in the body.
-In Addison's disease, excessive amounts of sodium is lost in the urine, so FLUDROCORTISONE works by reducing the sodium which is lost in the urine.
+In Addison's disease, excessive amounts of sodium are lost in the urine, so FLUDROCORTISONE works by reducing the sodium which is lost in the urine.

-Inform your doctor if you have any muscle weakness (myasthenia gravis), lung disease, kidney disease, high blood pressure, or heart problem, blood cancer, migraine (severe headache), epilepsy (fits), tuberculosis (TB), depression.
+Inform your doctor if you have any muscle weakness (myasthenia gravis), lung disease, kidney disease, high blood pressure, heart problem, blood cancer, migraine (severe headache), epilepsy (fits), tuberculosis (TB), or depression.
 While taking FLUDROCORTISONE, do not contact anyone who has shingles, chickenpox, or measles.
 If you accidentally come in contact with any person having them, please inform your doctor immediately as it requires special treatment if you have not had these illnesses.
-If you have had an accident, please tell your doctor, need to undergo a scheduled surgery, are ill, need a vaccination (especially a live vaccination), as your doctor might discontinue FLUDROCORTISONE in these conditions.
-Please consult your doctor before taking FLUDROCORTISONE if you plan to get pregnant, are pregnant, or breastfeeding as FLUDROCORTISONE is not recommended usually not to take FLUDROCORTISONE unless prescribed by the doctor.
+If you have had an accident, please tell your doctor, need to undergo a scheduled surgery, are ill, or need a vaccination (especially a live vaccination), as your doctor might discontinue FLUDROCORTISONE in these conditions.
+Please consult your doctor before taking FLUDROCORTISONE if you plan to get pregnant, are pregnant, or are breastfeeding, as FLUDROCORTISONE is not recommended. usually, you do not take FLUDROCORTISONE unless prescribed by the doctor.

 Uses of FLUDROCORTISONE